rfo909/CFT/doc/Doc.md

 The v1.7.5 "dictionary-as-object" turned out really nice, letting lambdas stored inside Dict's be wrapped into closures pointing at that dict.
-This eliminated the first syntax from v1.3.2 or thereabouts, with a separate ".invoke".
+This eliminated the first syntax from v1.3.2 or thereabouts, which included a separate ".invoke"-function.

 The fact is that this is one of those features that came about, not from a grand plan, but